 Let's admit that every child has weaknesses.
 That's OK!
 Every child also has strengths.
 That's also OK!
 In the same way we allow our child to get ahead, we need to respect his timeline and allow him to get behind.
 IT IS OK!

 It's a fallacy that if a child falls behind in his grades he can never get caught up.
 One of my sons was intimidated by long division as a child.
 I didn't insist he learn it.
-Finally when he was 17 he decided to teach it to himself.
-It was easy to learn at that age and the only mystifying thing about the experience was he his confusion over why children are forced to learn it at such a young age.
+Finally, when he was 17 he decided to teach it to himself.
+It was easy to learn at that age and the only mystifying thing about the experience was his confusion over why children are forced to learn it at such a young age.
 Learning it later did not slow him down.
 He did just fine in his high school and college math classes.

 See, the problem is, when you start worrying about how your child compares to all others, that usually only means you don't want him to fall behind.
-Then you spend your resources helping your child overcome his weaknesses.
+Then you spend your time and resources helping your child overcome his weaknesses.
 For many students, this is hard, unwelcome work.

 But what about his strengths?
 Traditional schools generally don't really care if a child is capable of moving ahead in some areas.
 That is the least of their concerns.